-Regularly Reporting to a Victim's Parents/Legal Guardians the Actions Taken to Protect the Victim
+XIII.
+Regularly Reporting to the Parents/Legal Guardians of the Victimized and the Actions Taken to Protect the Victimized

-According to the level of infraction, parents/legal guardians will be notified of actions being taken to protect the child; the frequency of notification will depend on the seriousness of the bullying or harassment incident.
+Parents/legal guardians will be notified of actions being taken to protect the child; the frequency of notification will depend on the seriousness of the bullying or harassment incident.
 Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).

+XIV.
 Incident Reporting Requirements

-The procedure for including incidents of bullying in the school's report of data concerning school safety and discipline data is required under F.S.
-1006.09(6).
+The procedure for including incidents of bullying in the school's report of data concerning school safety and discipline data is required under s.
+1006.09(6) F.S..
 The report must include each incident of bullying and the resulting consequences, including discipline, interventions, and referrals.
 In a separate section, the report must include each reported incident of bullying or harassment that does not meet the criteria of a prohibited act under this policy with recommendations regarding said incident.

-The School District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying/harassment in its codes.
+The school district will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying/harassment in its codes.